sturdysturge/PrevUtilities/README.md

 # Devices as Codable structs
 This package allows saving and loading devices to a JSON file.

+Here's an example file that could be loaded into any project:

+    {"previews":
+	    [
+		    {"colorScheme":"dark","device":"iPhone 11 Pro","displayName":"First"},
+			{"colorScheme":"light","displayName":"Second","width":700,"height":500}
+	    ]
+    }

 # Constants for iOS 13 devices
 As seen below, the package provides convenient constants for all iOS 13 supported devices, so you don't need to pass a string to the constructor for PreviewDevice anymore.